St. Vith

 St. Vith (Sankt Vith [zaŋkt ˈfɪt]; Saint-Vith [sɛ̃ vit]; Sankt Väit [ˌzɑŋkt ˈvæːɪ̯t]; Sint-Vit) is a city and municipality of East Belgium located in the Walloon province of Liège.
 It was named after Saint Vitus.
+The majority language is German, as in the rest of the German-speaking Community of Belgium.

 On January 1, 2006, St. Vith had a total population of 9,169.
-The total area is 146.93 km², giving a population density of 62 inhabitants per km².
+The total area is 146.93 km2, giving a population density of 62 inhabitants per km2.
 The official language of the municipality is German.

 The municipality consists of the following sub-municipalities: Sankt Vith, Crombach, Lommersweiler, Recht, and Schönberg.

 History

 St. Vith was an important marketplace of the region by the 12th century and received town rights in 1350.
 The town was damaged by fires in 1543, 1602, and 1689.
 It was part of the Duchy of Luxemburg then of France until the defeat of French Emperor Napoleon Bonaparte.
 As a result of the Congress of Vienna it was given to the Kingdom of Prussia.

 St. Vith was transferred to Belgium on March 6, 1925, by the Treaty of Versailles after the defeat of the German Empire in World War I.